roulianosss/QuickCLog/README.md

 ## Contact

-For any questions or suggestions, feel free to reach out to the project maintainer:
+For any questions or suggestions, feel free to reach out to the project maintainer.